-Jenné Lombardo’s sprawling New York loft is much like a metaphor for her life.
+Jenné Lombardo has a sprawling New York loft that is much like a metaphor for her life.
 Eclectic, full of intrigue and a little bit wild, but somehow it all totally works.
 Situated smack bang in the middle of frenetic SoHo, walking out of the elevator into her penthouse is like finding an oasis in the desert.

 With good reason.
 Not only is she co-founder and driving force behind MADE Fashion Week, Milk Studios’ NYFW partnership, she also runs her own consulting company, Terminal Presents on top of raising three beautiful kids.

 Her CV reads like a fashion girl’s dream; starting at Interview mag, she quickly moved on to be head of Fashion Talent and Events at MAC Cosmetics.
 Shortly after she initiated the MAC & Milk program during New York Fashion Week, and from there built MADE Fashion Week, giving a platform to designers like Alexander Wang, Proenzer Schouler, and Rodarte.
 Boom.
 Did we also mention she’s worked with Lady Gaga and consults to the Playboy Mansion?
 All in a day’s work.

 There’s something intangible about Jenné Lombardo that captivates you.
 It’s not just her edge, or her style, she has a certain je ne sais quoi that draws you in.
 Her look is sort of boy meets girl with a tough edge, giving her a commanding strength, yet when she speaks, she is soft, kind, feminine and above all honest.